 Everything bad happened in summer.
 It was a fact of life somewhere between truth and superstition which Lena had long ago come to accept.
 She still marked the passing of seasons with vigilant caution, for it took only the smallest mistake to bring catastrophe.
 For whatever reason, hemomancers like her seemed somehow more likely to fall victim to such lapses of discretion when the sun was high and the blood ran hot and bewildering.
-Even in the mild climate of Seattle’s sprawling suburbs, the curse of summer loomed over her, challenging her to drop her guard and throw everything she’d won away, the price for her birthright.
+Even in the mild climate of Seattle’s sprawling suburbs, the curse of summer loomed over her, challenging her to drop her guard and throw everything she’d won away.

 “Help.
 A strange man is in my kitchen.”